SpannaProject/SpannaAPI/README.md

 SpannaAPI
 =========

-API for Spanna, along with its two engines, Spanngineer and Spannere.
+API for Spanna, along with the Signature Scanning technology, which alows for easy version updating for developers.
+Release soon, February 2015.
+Date will be confirmed sometime in January.